Sarah Greaves Registered MBACP Counsellor, Dip Therapeutic Counselling, PGCE

 I offers short term and long term counselling, meeting your individual needs and preferences.
 The first session will be spent exploring your concerns and getting to know each other.
 You will be in control of the sessions, choosing the pace and what you wish to explore.
-Some people come for a few sessions, others come for months/years.

 Please do not hesitate to contact me to discuss counselling or ask any questions.
 07975684147.

 Training, qualifications & experience

 I am a registered member of the British Association for Counselling and Psychotherapy..(MBACP) registration number 374061.
 I work following their Ethical Framework

 - ABC Level 4 Person Centred Counselling diploma

 - 5 years working for Rethink with individuals with mental health problems such as depression, anxiety, social isolation